Linaro/lava/doc/v2/index.rst

    Any chapter sections (#####) in this file appear in the Site menu.
    Same for any files included into this file.
-   Same for any files listed in a toctree in this file, including hidden.
    Same for any files directly included into any file covered by the above.
-   No files listed in toctrees in any of the listed files, other than this
-     one will be listed in the Site menu.
-These will be used to create the previous and next navigation entries instead.
    Chapter sections in files not listed in the Site menu will show as
      the top entry of the Page menu on that page.
    The Site menu appears on all pages - use to provide gross navigation.
-   Pages still need to appear in toctrees for prev+next navigation. conf.py adds permanent links to genindex - the navbar
+Pages still need to appear in the contents.rst toctree for prev+next navigation. conf.py adds permanent links to genindex - the navbar
       gets folded into a menu by bootstrap on narrow screens.
-   Add a hidden toctree to pages which naturally follow the start page
-      linked from the Site menu.

 .. index:: Documentation Index